HISTORY IN GREENVILLE

 The Salvation Army maximizes donations by using 82 cents of every dollar donated to provide direct services to help the most people in need.
-As a result, we are doing the most good with contributions of money, time, and resources.
+As a result, we are doing the most good with contributions of money, time and resources.
 The Salvation Army of Greenville County officially opened to the public in 1904 and we have been striving to do everything we can for our community ever since.

-1904-1907 Our "Century of Service" began in a tent located at the corner of Brown and Washington Street.
+Our Century of Service began in a tent located at the corner of Brown and Washington Streets.
 Here, The Salvation Army offered a religious message and good music to all those willing to listen.
 After years of migrating from location to location, the Army's first permanent home was completed.
 Mr. C.E.
-Graham donated the lot the building stood on, which took on the name ‘Citadel.'
+Graham donated the lot the building stood on, which took on the name "Citadel."

-1908-1910 The Salvation Army Women's Social Services Department opened the Shelter for Homeless Women and Maternity Home.
+The Salvation Army Women's Social Services Department opened the Shelter for Homeless Women and Maternity Home.
 Mrs. W. G. Sirrine and Mrs. W. W. Burgiss formed the Charity Aid Society.

-1917-1921 The Salvation Army assumed operation of the Bruner Home, which was a home for orphaned and abandoned children.
+The Salvation Army assumed operation of the Bruner Home, which was a home for orphaned and abandoned children.
 The Emma Moss Booth Memorial Hospital was opened and began operating as one of the main city hospitals.

-2005 The Greenville, SC Corps received preliminary approval to build an endowed Ray and Joan Kroc Community Center, as described in Mrs. Kroc's $1.6 billion bequest to The Salvation Army.

-2005-2008 The Greenville Community generously gave over $15 million to the Ray and Joan Kroc Community Center.
+The Greenville, SC Corps received preliminary approval to build an endowed Ray and Joan Kroc Corps Community Center, as described in Mrs. Kroc's $1.6 billion bequest to The Salvation Army.
+And the Greenville Community generously gave over $15 million to the Ray and Joan Kroc Community Center.

 The Family Stores and Boys & Girls Club Smart Centers saw growth prior to the economic downturn.
-In 2008, a new position of Kroc Administrator was added to the Greenville, SC command.
+A new position of Kroc Administrator was added to the Greenville, SC, Salvation Army.

-In June, the three counties of Greenville, Pickens, and Oconee were combined as an Area Command under the leadership of Majors Kent and Melody Davis.
+In June, the three counties of Greenville, Pickens and Oconee were combined as an Area Command under the leadership of Majors Kent and Melody Davis.